 While the origins of this underground city are still unknown, it is thought have been built around 800 or 1000 BC.
 Turkey, home to several underground cities, boasts Derinkuyu as the largest, delving over 250 feet into the earth, and able to house between 35,000 to 50,000 people.
 It is presumed the underground city was used as a means to protect the populace from invasion.
 The public can now tour eight floors, seeing rooms, stables, cellars, tunnels, and passageways.
 If claustrophobic proceed with caution—the tunnels are a tight squeeze.

-Plan Your Trip: Visit the Fodor's Central Anatolia Guide
+PLAN YOUR TRIP: Visit the Fodor's Cappadocia and Central Turkey Guide

 Multi-million-year-old fossils, shells, and corals grace the ceilings in this Iranian-island underground sight.
 Created as aqueducts to irrigate the surrounding fields, the underground area is over 2,500 years old and was used to carry water from the mountains to the dry land below.
 Magnificent arches, clean design, and wide passages make this underground site feel eerily abandoned and create an awe-inspiring stroll.
 Currently experts are planning to re-design and expand Kariz-e-Kish to create a 10,000 square meter underground city, which will include restaurants, a museum, and gift shops.